Batch '81: Filming

 Principal photography began in February 1981, starting with the initiation scene.
 In order to avoid having to get permission to film on an actual school campus, the Sampaguita Pictures lot and the LVN Pictures compound were used as filming locations.
 The dorm scenes were filmed at the dorm of the Sampaguita contract players, while the initiation scene was shot in the basement of the Maceda residence.
-Nevertheless, some scenes were shot in actual school campuses: the opening sequence was filmed at Ateneo de Manila University, while the musical performance was filmed at Colegio San Agustin.
+Nevertheless, some scenes were shot on actual school campuses: the opening sequence was filmed at Ateneo de Manila University, while the inter-fraternity talent show was filmed at Colegio San Agustin.

 Several months into shooting, production on Batch '81 came to a halt as Maceda's other film, the Vilma Santos-headlined Pakawalan Mo Ako, was behind schedule and eating up their financing.
 During the three-month hiatus, de Leon and his creative team made the psychological horror film Kisapmata.
 Shooting resumed after Maceda was able to raise more funds.
-Principal photography was completed in August 1981.
+By August 1981, principal photography was completed.

+The song used during the graduation of the fraternity is the Latin hymn "Gaudeamus igitur," which de Leon first heard from the 1954 MGM musical film The Student Prince.

 Post-production

-During the musical presentation, a scene was filmed where Miss Casuso, played by Nanette Inventor, performs a disco rendition of "Don't Cry For Me Argentina" from the musical Evita.
+A scene was filmed where Miss Casuso, played by Nanette Inventor, performs a disco rendition of "Don't Cry For Me Argentina" from the musical Evita, which was intended to be part of the musical performance at the inter-fraternity talent show.
 De Leon admitted that this was a reference to First Lady Imelda Marcos.
 At the time, the Marcos regime "orally banned" Evita due to comparisons between Imelda and Eva Perón, the former First Lady of Argentina and the subject of Evita.
+Although there was never a formal ban by the government on the productions of Evita, permission to produce the musical was orally denied or discouraged by members of the first family, namely Imelda and her daughter Imee.
 As such, de Leon was told by Maceda, who was a personal friend of Imelda, to choose between keeping the disco number or the Martial Law question asked during the electroshock scene.
-Although de Leon chose to keep the latter, the question was ultimately cut by Philippine censors prior to its Philippine theatrical release.
+Although de Leon chose to keep the latter, the question was ultimately cut by Philippine censors before its Philippine theatrical release.
 The removal of the "Don't Cry For Me Argentina" number also prompted de Leon to cut out the story arc of Inventor's character, limiting her role to the opening scene.

-This is considered the breakout film editing work of Jess Navarro, who would go on to edit de Leon's Kisapmata and Sister Stella L., as well as other notable films including Ishmael Bernal's Broken Marriage and Peque Gallaga's Oro, Plata, Mata.
+Navarro's editing of the film is recognized as his first notable work; he also edited de Leon's Kisapmata, Ishmael Bernal's Broken Marriage, and Peque Gallaga's Oro, Plata, Mata.